Yeh Hai Mohabbatein: Reception

 In week 8 of the year 2018, the show remained at No. 3 on the TRP charts and continued to be the most-watched show on STAR Plus.
-In May 2018, the show was shifted to 10:30 p.m. from 7:30 p.m. which led to a fall in TRPs.
+Timeslot change in May 2018, the show was shifted to 10:30 p.m. from 7:30 p.m. which led to a fall in TRPs.
 Roshni's baby arc was received poorly by fans, which led to a further downfall in TRPs.
 StarPlus intervened, asking the producer, Ekta Kapoor, to change the storyline of the show while also giving it a 6-month deadline to increase the ratings.
 Ishita's fake death drama to expose Param led to the show re-entering the top 20 shows in week 31 of the year 2018 occupying 18th place with 3889 million viewership.
 After the change in show timings to late night TRPs have dropped ranging from 1.2 to 1.4 mostly but had been the slot leader since then.
-After being unable to pull up the TRP and lack of constructive story, the show went off air on 18 December 2019, giving space to the Yeh Hain Mohabatein spin-off called Yeh Hain Chahatein.
+After being unable to pull up the TRP and lack of constructive story, after a successful run of 6 years of 1800+ episodes, the show went off air on 18 December 2019, giving space to the Yeh Hain Mohabatein spin-off called Yeh Hai Chahatein.